dai-shi/remote-faces/README.md

 ## How to contribute

-This is an ongoing project and your contribution is important.
+This is an open source project and your contribution is important.
 The web app is built with [React](https://reactjs.org) and [PeerJS](https://peerjs.com).